Carrot Cake Sheet Cake

 Variations

 - Coconut Twist: Shredded coconut is a fantastic way to add some tropical sweetness and a little more texture to the cake.
 You can mix it into the batter or sprinkle some on top of the frosting for a little extra flair.
-If you love coconut, try toasting it first for even more depth of flavor.
+If you love coconut, try my Coconut Cream Bars, you will love them.

 - Maple Cream Cheese Frosting: For a slightly different spin on the frosting, swap out the vanilla extract for maple extract or add a drizzle of real maple syrup.
 It brings a subtle caramel-like depth that pairs beautifully with the spices in the cake.